-Mountain bike insurance is a specific type of insurance that covers mountain biking.
+Mountain biking insurance is a specific type of insurance that covers mountain biking.
 The sport involves an especially-designed bike for cross-country or high-speed downhill riding on single track trails, logging roads, and other unpaved environments.
 The typical terrain traveled by mountain bikes includes loose and/or large rocks, washouts, deep ruts, loose sand, gravel, tree roots and steep grades.
-Mountain bike insurance covers mountain bikers, offering thrill-seekers an adrenaline-pumping way to experience nature and get off the beaten path.
+Mountain biking insurance covers mountain bikers, offering thrill-seekers an adrenaline-pumping way to experience nature and get off the beaten path.

 If you're wondering how to insure your bike and yourself, mountain bike travel insurance can offer you protections as you explore the world from your mountain bike.
 To see how your options for mountain bike insurance compare, you can rely on sites like VisitorsCoverage to give you the best mountain bike insurance options.